mlcommons/croissant/docs/croissant-spec-1.0.md

 A `FileSet` is a set of files located in a container, which can be an archive `FileObject` or a "manifest" file.
 A FileSet may also specify inclusion / exclusion filters: these are file patterns that give the user flexibility to define which files should be part of the `FileSet`.
 For example, include patterns may refer to all images under one or more directories, which exclude patterns may be used to exclude specific images.

-`FileSet` also extends `sc:DataDownload`, and defines the following additional properties:
+`FileSet` extends `sc:Intangible`, and defines the following properties:

 <table>
   <thead>